e-democracy/backup/README.md

 ## Script

-Copy `config/script.conf.example` to `config/script.conf` and edit as needed.
+Copy `example.env` to `.env` and edit as needed.
+The first word of each variable in `.env` specifies the environment that variable applies to.

 ## Logging